hardikparwana/Adversary-CBF/README.md

 # CBF-Adversary

 ## Dependencies
 This code is written in MATLAB.
-Follwoing additional packages need to be installed
+Following additional packages need to be installed
 1. [gurobi](https://www.gurobi.com/documentation/9.1/quickstart_mac/software_installation_guid.html): optimization library used for solving QPs
 2. [cvx](http://cvxr.com/cvx/): library for disciplined optimization.
 Makes life easier by providing interface to write optimization problem.
 No need to form matrices on our own. **cvx** can use many optimizatiuon solvers under the hood.
 This project uses gurobi which can be set as default solver by typing followinbg two commands on MATLAB command line ([http://cvxr.com/cvx/doc/gurobi.html](http://cvxr.com/cvx/doc/gurobi.html)):
 ```